 22. FirstEnergy Stadium – Cleveland Browns

 This stadium provides plenty of energy, especially when the Browns are watchable.
 But there isn’t much else going for this place.
 It’s located in a decent spot, but that also leads to chilling winds coming off Lake Erie.
-FirstEnergy Stadium would benefit from a few renovations, but even more so a better product on the field.
+FirstEnergy Stadium would benefit from a few renovations and the fans deserve it with this team suddenly becoming an AFC power.
+If some upgrades are made, with the atmosphere this fan base creates, this place would rise up the NFL stadium rankings just as fast as the Browns climbed NFL power rankings.

 21. Raymond James Stadium – Tampa Bay Buccaneers

 The Buccaneers have a pirate ship that everyone loves, after that there isn’t a whole lot to like about Raymond James Stadium.
-It can be pricey, likely even more so now that Tom Brady is in town, and the food options inside aren’t particularly attractive.
+It can be pricey, even more so now that Tom Brady is in town, and the food options inside aren’t particularly attractive.
 Much like some other stadiums on this list, it’s also not located downtown and the surrounding area isn’t loaded with dining options.
+With all that said, it’s awesome that this site will make NFL history in Super Bowl LV.

 20. Levi’s Stadium – San Francisco 49ers